SyedIrfanAjmal.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 9. Don’t use jargons – It is silly to use complicated words, which general population will not understand.
 And a good writer is not silly enough to do that, right?

-11. Edit mercilessly - The more the fluff, the blurry the value.
-The goal should not be about pushing the word count, rather being concise.
+11. Edit mercilessly – The more the fluff, the blurry the value.
+The goal should not be about pushing the word count, but rather being concise.

 12. Don’t edit while writing – “Write drunk; edit sober,” said Ernest Hemingway.
 He meant that while you’re writing, just write whatever comes to your mind.
 Then when you’re finished with writing, then edit.

 13. Formatting comes later – While you’re getting words out of your head, don’t work on the formatting (making text bold or italic for instance).
 Doing so will only harm your natural creative flow, productivity, and zeal.
 The perfection part comes later.

 14. Don’t use bad language – Substitute ‘damn’ with ‘very’.
 There’s no need to be very / overly transparent!

 15. Don’t use any tool – I don’t deny the fact that tools are and can be VERY useful, but they’re nothing as compared to your will to improve.
 If you got what it takes, you could be the greatest of writers by just writing on Notepad or even on paper.